hanksterhan/parallel_SLIC/source/README_final.md

-## To run SLIC Superpixel Algorithm
+## To run SLIC
+To run the sequential version of SLIC by skimage:

     $python SLIC.py -k 100 -i input/flower.jpg